Theory Uncertainties in the Extraction of $\alpha_s$ from Drell-Yan at Small Transverse Momentum: Theory Description and Pseudodata Setup

 where we exploited that $\tanh(x\to 0) \to x$ and $\tanh(x\to\infty) \to 1$.
 Each model depends on three parameters: $\lambda_{2,4}$ and $\Lambda_{2,4}$ determine the quadratic and quartic terms in the expansion around $b_T = 0$ and are in one-to-one correspondence with the quadratic and quartic OPE coefficients.
 The parameters $\lambda_{\infty}$ and $\Lambda_{\infty}$ set the asymptotic behaviour for $b_T \to \infty$.

 We note that the above model for the TMD PDF does not yet include flavor or $x$ dependence, which would be required for a more complete treatment.
 As we explain in \sec{asimov_setup}, this simplified setup is sufficient for Asimov fits since we can use the same model in both pseudodata and fitted theory model.
-However, it is likely not sufficient for a fit to real data.
+However, it is likely not sufficient for a fit to real data, which in general requires flavor and $x$ dependence~\cite{Bacchetta:2018lna, Moos:2023yfa, Bacchetta:2024qre}.
 As shown in \Refcite{Billis:2024dqq}, the full flavor and $x$ dependence of the nonperturbative TMD model can be approximated by an effective flavor-averaged model that only depends on the rapidity $Y$ and a given resonant boson type and center-of-mass energy.
 However, this also implies that once several different rapidity bins are considered, the effective TMD parameters must at least depend on rapidity.
 The fits to the $q_T$ spectrum performed in \Refcite{CMS:2024lrd} found indeed evidence for the presence of a nontrivial effective rapidity dependence of $\Lambda_2$.

 For the purpose of our Asimov fits, we also need some representative values for the nonperturbative parameters to be used as true values in our Asimov pseudodata.
 As already mentioned above, the nonperturbative CS kernel can be constrained by lattice QCD data~\cite{LatticePartonLPC:2023pdv,Shu:2023cot,Avkhadiev:2023poz}.
 This requires properly accounting for quark flavor thresholds and quark mass effects as will be discussed in \Refcite{flavorthr_cs}.
-From there, we obtain some representative values for the CS kernel parameters of our model,
+Using \Refcite{flavorthr_cs} to fit our nonperturbative parameterization of the CS kernel to the lattice QCD data, we obtain the following results,